-- (1) Pursuant to the Act, the Department is empowered to request the issuance of the 2019A Bonds and the Division is empowered to issue the 2019A Bonds on behalf of the Department. - (2) The Resolution has been duly adopted by the Board, is valid and binding upon the Division and the Department and is in full force and effect and enforceable in accordance with its terms.
-The 2019A Bonds are entitled to the benefits and security of the Resolution for the payment thereof in accordance with the terms of the Resolution. - (3) The 2019A Bonds have been duly authorized, executed and issued in accordance with the Act and the Resolution.
-The 2019A Bonds represent valid special obligations of the Division and of the Department, enforceable in accordance with their terms and the terms of the Resolution.
-The 2019A Bonds are payable solely from the sources and in the manner described in the Resolution. - (4) Under existing statutes, regulations, rulings and court decisions, and assuming continuing compliance by the Division, the State Board of Administration and the Department with their respective covenants in the Resolution, interest on the 2019A Bonds is excluded from gross income for federal income tax purposes.
-Interest on the 2019A Bonds is not an item of preference for purposes of the alternative minimum tax imposed on individuals. - (5) The 2019A Bonds and the income thereon are not subject to taxation under the laws of the State of Florida, except as to estate taxes imposed by Chapter 198, Florida Statutes, as amended, and taxes imposed by Chapter 220, Florida Statutes, as amended, on interest income or profits on debt obligations owned by corporations as defined therein.
+- (1) Pursuant to the Act, the Department is empowered to request the issuance of the 2021C Bonds and the Division is empowered to issue the 2021C Bonds on behalf of the Department. - (2) The Resolution has been duly adopted by the Governing Board, is valid and binding upon the Division and the Department and is in full force and effect and enforceable in accordance with its terms.
+The 2021C Bonds are entitled to the benefits and security of the Resolution for the payment thereof in accordance with the terms of the Resolution. - (3) The 2021C Bonds have been duly authorized, executed and issued in accordance with the Act and the Resolution.
+The 2021C Bonds represent valid special obligations of the Division and of the Department, enforceable in accordance with their terms and the terms of the Resolution.
+The 2021C Bonds are payable solely from the sources and in the manner described in the Resolution. - (4) Under existing statutes, regulations, rulings and court decisions, and, assuming continuing compliance by the Division, the State Board of Administration and the Department with their respective covenants in the Resolution, interest on the 2021C Bonds is excluded from gross income for federal income tax purposes, and interest on the 2021C Bonds is not an item of preference for purposes of the alternative minimum tax imposed on individuals. - (5) The 2021C Bonds and the income thereon are not subject to taxation under the laws of the State of Florida, except as to estate taxes imposed by Chapter 198, Florida Statutes, as amended, and taxes imposed by Chapter 220, Florida Statutes, as amended, on interest, income or profits on debt obligations owned by corporations as defined therein.